Fishnfly/fishnfly.github.io/_posts/2025-02-15-morocco-field-notes.md

 ---

 **Day 7 · Rissani → Sahara Camp**
 Visit the market town of Rissani and nearby ksar, then continue into the desert.
 Tea with locals in a Berber tent precedes arrival at the dunes.
-Sunset, open space, and a night under canvas in the Sahara.
+Sunset, open space, camel ride to sunset, and a night under canvas in the Sahara.

 ![Camp](/assets/images/morocco/berber-tent-30.jpg)